pabloos/GoCourse/README.md

 # First session

-In this sesion we will talk about:
+In this sesion we talk about:

 1. Goroutines